John Ireland (politician): State politics

 Ireland reentered politics in 1872, when he was elected to the Texas House of Representatives and chaired the executive committee of the Democratic party.
 During his time as a state legislator, Ireland backed the bill creating the University of Texas at Austin, was a proponent of low taxes, and favored regulating the railroads.
 In 1875, he served as an associate justice of the Texas Supreme Court.
 Later that year, he was a delegate to the Constitutional Convention.
 The new state constitution reduced the number of associate justices on the supreme court, and in 1876 Ireland lost his position.

 In late 1875, Ireland decided to run for the U.S. Senate.
 His primary competition was the current Governor of Texas, Richard Coke.
 Coke's supporters accused Ireland of having been a member of the Know-Nothing party and of opposing ratification of the new constitution.
 Ireland lost the election.
 In 1878, he attempted to run for the U.S. House against incumbent Gustav Schleicher, but again failed to win the election.

 In 1882, Governor Oran Roberts declined to run again, and Ireland received the Democratic nomination.
-His main competition was G. "Wash" Jones of the Greenback party.
+His main competition was congressman and former lieutenant governor George "Wash" Jones of the Greenback party.
 Ireland defeated Jones by over 48,000 votes.
 One of his first acts as governor was to have an amendment added to the state constitution establishing an ad valorem tax.
 He also reversed the policy of selling public lands.
 Ireland's land policy led to cattle ranchers accumulating large areas of land.
 The ranchers soon began running barbed wire around their own land and the public lands that they used, without permission, for grazing.
 This practice often cut farmers and other ranchers off from water.
 During a large drought in early 1883, people began cutting the barbed wire, leading to violence between the ranchers and farmers.
 This practice soon led to the Fence Cutting War.
 Ireland called a special session of the legislature in 1884 that passed a law allowing the Texas Rangers to intervene in these disputes.
 The Rangers were able to quell some, but not all, of the violence.

 The same year, Ireland won reelection for his second term as governor.
+He again faced congressman "Wash" Jones, this time winning by a margin of over 123,000 votes.

 Construction began on the new Texas State Capitol building during Ireland's tenure.
 At his insistence, the building was constructed of Texas pink granite instead of imported Indiana limestone.

 In 1887 Ireland attempted again to run for a U.S. Senate seat, but lost the race, ending his political career.